As we move into the next stage of the COVID-19 recovery roadmap and many restrictions ease, you may experience mixed and fluctuating feelings.

 Maintaining healthy relationships with people we trust is important.
 Talking about how we are feeling can be really helpful.
 Stay connected via email, social media, video calling and telephone.
 If you haven’t got anyone to talk to or you are struggling, you can call emotional support lines like the NHS volunteer service who provide a ‘check in and chat’ service call 0808 196 3646 or one of the helplines listed under useful contacts section.

 Our physical health affects how we feel.
 It is important to eat healthily, drink enough water and exercise regularly.
-If you can, try to build simple physical activity into your daily routine like a home work out, a run, gardening, dancing to music, or seated exercise.
+If you can, try to build simple physical activity into your daily routine like a run, gardening, dancing to music, or seated exercise.
 Visit nhs.uk/live-well/exercise for information and advice.

 Take notice and focus on the present